 - Delayed cooling quenching;

 In this process, the workpiece is heated to the quenching temperature and is then rapidly cooled by immersing it into a quenching medium.
 This is the simplest quenching method and is commonly used for simple shaped carbon steel and alloy steel workpieces.
 The choice of quenching medium is based on factors such as the heat transfer coefficient, hardenability, size, and shape of the parts.

 Fig. 1 Single medium (water, oil, air) quenching

 2. Interrupted quenching

-The steel is austenitized, and then immersed in the liquid medium (salt bath or alkali bath) with the temperature slightly higher or lower than the upper martensite point of the steel for a specific time.
+The steel is austenitized, and then it is immersed in the liquid medium (salt bath or alkali bath) with a temperature slightly higher or lower than the upper martensite point of the steel for a specific time.
 The steel is then taken out for air cooling, and the undercooled austenite transforms slowly into martensite.

-It is generally used for small workpieces with complex shape and strict deformation requirements.
+This method is generally used for small workpieces with complex shapes and strict deformation requirements.
 High-speed steel and high-alloy steel tools and dies are also commonly quenched using this method.

 4. Graded martensitic quenching method below Ms point